juhp/cabal-file/README.md

 I originally wrote the `depends` command for displaying dependency information about packages in a more friendly way.

-Later, since [hdiff](http://hdiff.luite.com/) is no longer actively updated, and I particularly want it for comparing .cabal file versions, I decided to create the `diff` command.
+Later, since [hdiff](http://hdiff.luite.com/) is out of sync for some packages, and I use it particularly for comparing versions of .cabal files, I decided to create the `diff` command.
 Realising I could pull .cabal files direct from the cabal index cache, the rest of cabal-file flowed on from there.